sebastianspicker/rootstock/docs/COMPARISON.md

 Some setup details still depend on the current local workflow and may change again.

 ## Features
-- Shaped python into a usable first pass during bootstrap work.
+- Left viewer concrete enough for the next pass to build on.

 - Earlier scratch notes were compressed into the current guidance.